k378/k378.github.io/README.md

+---
+theme: minimal-mistakes-jekyll
+---
+# ViTToL

-#Vision and Text To Language (ViTToL) Model and its Application to MIMIC Dataset
+## Vision and Text To Language (ViTToL) Model and its Application to MIMIC Dataset